As we celebrate the 50th anniversary of the Apolo 11 and this days’ full moon phase, let me introduce you to 11 lesser-known Moon trivia.

 7. Moon burial for geologist

 Eugene “Gene” Shoemaker, a famous astronomer and geologist, was something of a legend in his field.
 He invented the scientific research of cosmic impacts and came up with the methods and techniques that Apollo astronauts used to research the Moon.
-Fun fact is that Shoemaker wanted to be an astronaut himself, but was turned down because of a minor medical issue.
+The fun fact is that Shoemaker wanted to be an astronaut himself, but was turned down because of a minor medical issue.
 Throughout his life, this remained his biggest disappointment.
 Still, hoping against hope, Shoemaker kept on dreaming that he would someday visit the Moon.
 When he died, NASA fulfilled his most precious wish and sent his ashes to the Moon with the Lunar Prospector in 1998.
 His ashes remain there, scattered among moon dust.

 8. The Moon has an atmosphere, but…